starlit-nox/reading-notes/301/Class08/classnotes_08.md

 - resource

-- any kind of object, data, or service that can be accessed by the cilent
+- any kind of object, data, or service that can be accessed by the client

 ---